CakeWP/block-options/readme.txt

 == Changelog ==

 = 1.31.6 =
+* Remove: Auto save toggle feature was removed due to a conflict with Gutenberg
 * Security: Fixes an issue where authenticated users with medium level privledges could add arbitrary PHP code.
 * Fixes: Updates deprecated WP filters
 * Fixes: Fixes a bug in the Gutenberg plugin.